Alexander-T-Moss/Hex-Zero/QnA.md

 ![Hex-Zero_Banner_Image](https://github.com/Alexander-T-Moss/Hex-Zero/blob/main/Images/Renders/Hex-Zero_Render_Toolhead_Banner.png)

-## Can I serial a HX0 as a V0?
-**Yes**.
-HX0s can be serialised as a V0 (_assuming you are not converting an existing serialised V0_) while also receiving a HX0 serial to display on the printer!

 ## How Much Does It Cost To Convert My V0 To A HX0
 Approximately **£100/$125/€115** to **£150/$190/€175**.
 You may be wondering why there is such a wide range.
 The cost is entirely dependent on what you already have and how Gucci you want to be when purchasing parts, but you can convert a V0 to a HX0 for somewhere in this range (_conservative estimate_), if not less!